 Enjoy the gentle stream by lying on this rock.
 Or cliff-jumping from the higher ground and splashing on the river below.
 The water is turquoise, thanks to the lack of mud unlike in more fertile land.
 Swim around or just dip, there isn’t a wrong way to enjoy this refreshing water.
 Rent an inflatable from locals, and sunbathe while floating in the water.

-Canyoning is for adrenaline junkies who are not enough to just taking a plunge.
+Canyoning is for adrenaline junkies who are not enough to just take a plunge.
 Using rope, climbers crawl down the waterfall from the highest cliff.
 It’s a test for both stamina and concentration.
 Maneuver over the slippery rock while having the sight limited by the cascading waterfall.

 Canyoning requires a special permit.
 It is usually allowed when there aren’t many tourists that day.
 Weather also plays a significant factor.
 As for the equipment, participants can bring their own or rent one on the spot.

 Rancang Kencana Cave

-Enjoy the beautifully nature-carve wall before continue heading to the second room.
+Enjoy the beautifully nature-carve wall before continuing heading to the second room.
 It’s pitch black further inside, so don’t forget the flashlight (rent one from locals).
 The second room is where the old kings used to meditate.
 As indicated by a sitting stone in this room.

 The path to the third room is tricky and narrow, but the room itself is quite large.
 Here, there is evidence from back when the Indonesian fight for independence.
 There’s an inscription carved on the wall called Prasetya Bhinekaku.
 It’s a soldier’s pledge to fight for the country.

 Sri Gethuk Waterfall Opening Hours

 The waterfall opens every day from 7 AM to 4:30 PM.
-The holiday season and school summer holiday is the most peak time of all time.
+The holiday season and school summer holiday is the peak time of all time.
 Be sure to check the weather cast a day before planning to the waterfall.
-Since raining will cause the water river to turn brown.
+Since rain will cause the water river to turn brown.